JoaoVasques/play-spark-module/README.md

     sbt publish-local

-To run all tests, first start mongodb locally (an actor persistence storage is being developed) and then run:
+To run all tests run:

     sbt test